qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 ........................

-Once you have one or more connections defined to a database (see section vector_create_stored_connection_), you can load layers from it.
+Once you have one or more connections defined to a database (see section :ref:`vector_create_stored_connection`), you can load layers from it.
 Of course, this requires having available data.
 See e.g. section :ref:`vector_import_data_in_postgis` for a discussion on importing data into a PostGIS database.

 To load a layer from a database, you can perform the following steps: